vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Fitness (for _Bhakti_ or _Prapatti_) consists in a combination of desire (for the fruits of a course of action and of ability which is threefold[^50] .
 This fitness of man is differentiated as consisting in conditions prescribed for the _yoga_ of eight _aṅga_s or auxiliaries (_bhakti_ _yoga_) and for the _yoga_ of six _aṅga_s or auxiliaries (_prapatti_).
 That _Bhagavān_ is the refuge or Saviour of all has been declared in the _śruti_  and confirmed in the _smṛti_s। In adopting this righteous path viz., _prapatti_, there is competence for all as in the matter of speaking the truth and such other injunctions as are ordained in the Vedas (for all men , without any difference of caste or _āśrama_).

+[^50]:
+1: Ability which is threefold - The ability to understand the meaning of śāstra s: the ability to perform what is ordained in them and the competence as laid down in the śāstra s according to caste, qualities and the like.